image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 });
 ```

-With this the data should be parsed.
+With this the data in the. console should look something like this.

 ![](./images/roiAnalysis/parsedExtraData.png)

 ### Getting pixel size

 In this specific scenario we would also like to tell you about the way to calculate image's pixel size.
+It is an important aspect to deduce image's detail sharpness and display's quality.
 Pixel size can be one of metadata fields but if this isn't the case we would like to show you how you can calculate it from existing data.

 If there is no such field as "Pixel size" you can calculate DPI resolution and apply it with magnification.
 DPI resolution represents the number of dots per inch.
 To calculate it we need to look at three lines in our parsed extra data: `XResolution`, `YResolution` and `ResolutionUnit`.